hidiegorguez/Animal-Classification-App/README.md

 Contributions, bug reports, and feature requests are welcome.
 This project is ongoing, and collaborative efforts will help improve its functionality and scope.

-## Note

-The content and comments within this project are primarily in Spanish.

 ## Connect

 Feel free to reach out for more information, potential collaborations, or any inquiries related to this project.